Pixelus/Programming-Problems-From-Programming-Books/README.md

 ### Think Like A Programmer problems

-Exercices from Think Like A Programmer's book in C language.
+Exercices from Think Like A Programmer book in C language.

 * Draw a line
 * Draw a half square